neondatabase-labs/pgpi/README.md

 ### Postgres and MITM attacks

-If your connection goes over a public network and you can use `pgpi` without changing any connection security options, you have an urgent security problem: you’re vulnerable to [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack). `pgpi` didn’t cause the problem, but it can help show it up.
+If your connection goes over a public network and you can use `pgpi` without changing any connection security options, you have an urgent security problem: you’re vulnerable to [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack). `pgpi` isn’t the cause of the problem, but it can help show it up.

-A fully-secure Postgres connection uses at least one of these parameters on the client: `channel_binding=require`, `sslrootcert=system`, `sslmode=verify-full`, or (when issuing certificates via your own certificate authority) `sslmode=verify-ca`.
+A fully-secure Postgres connection requires at least one of these parameters on the client: `channel_binding=require`, `sslrootcert=system`, `sslmode=verify-full`, or (when issuing certificates via your own certificate authority) `sslmode=verify-ca`.
 Non-libpq clients and drivers may have other ways to specify these features.

 Note that `sslmode=require` is quite widely used but [provides no security against MITM attacks](https://neon.com/blog/postgres-needs-better-connection-security-defaults), because it does nothing to check who’s on the other end of a connection.